Adjustable Height Sitting and Standing Desk

 Now that you have a fantastic standing OR sitting desk, it's time to put it to use and get to work.
 Tired of standing, switch it up!
 Tired of sitting, switch it down!
 You now have a desk that transforms to your needs.

-The standing desk issue is very hot these days.
+The need to have a standing desk is very popular these days.
 If you liked this project, check out more standing desks in our project gallery.
 If you need further assistance in designing your desk, reach out to our projects team.
 They will be happy to answer your questions and even provide you with a quote for a custom configuration.